ddev/ddev/docs/content/users/install/docker-installation.md

     !!!tip "Colima disk and memory allocation"
         The suggested initial disk allocation for Colima above is quite large, but Colima currently has no way to increase the disk allocation.
 However, you can use `ddev clean` to reduce disk usage, and `docker rm -f $(docker ps -aq) && docker rmi -f $(docker images -q)` to kill off all disk images.
 If you do have to rebuild your colima from scratch, you'd use the technique described below for migrating from Docker Desktop.

-    !!!warning "Docker contexts let the docker client point at the right docker server" Colima activates its own docker context in order to not conflict with Docker Desktop, so if you `docker context ls` you'll see a list of available contexts with currently active context indicated with an "\*" (which will be "colima" after you've started colima).
+    !!!warning "Docker contexts let the Docker client point at the right Docker server" Colima activates its own Docker context in order to not conflict with Docker Desktop, so if you `docker context ls` you'll see a list of available contexts with currently active context indicated with an "\*" (which will be "colima" after you've started colima).
 You can change to the default (Docker Desktop) with `docker context use default` or change back with `docker context use colima`.
 This means you can actually run Docker Desktop and Colima at the same time... but be careful which context you're pointing at.
     !!!warning "Colima can only work in your home directory without further configuration" Colima by default mounts only your home directory, so it's easiest to use it a subdirectory of your home directory.
 See the `~/.colima/default/colima.yaml for more information, or see [colima.yaml doc](https://github.com/abiosoft/colima/blob/fc948f8f055600986f87e29e3e632daf56ac8774/embedded/defaults/colima.yaml#L130-L143).